 A senior forecaster at the National Meteorological Center, however, explained that this was due to the methodology for temperature measurement.
 China follows international standards and measures the temperature 1.5 meters off the ground.

 Meteorologists at Shanghai Meteorological Bureau stated the large number of extremely hot days in July 2013 was due to the subtropical anticyclone in the western Pacific.
-At the time they did give residents some good news, however, stating that they expected a relatively cool August.
-This prediction turned out to be very wrong.
-From August 6th to August 9th, Shanghai experienced four consecutive days of 40 degree plus weather, for the first time in its history.

 One of the few records which was not broken during the summer of 2013 was the total number of extreme temperature days above 35 degrees for the whole summer, which remains the 55 such days achieved in 1934.